What are the Proper Maintenance Steps to Take with Mini Coopers?

 Another common issue with Mini Coopers is the failure of the electric power steering pump.
 This part was recalled in models from 2002-2005.
 The pump can heat up and fail because it is powered by an electric motor instead of the engine belts.
 You can prevent the pump from failing by regularly replacing the power steering fluid.

 When it comes to Mini Cooper maintenance, it is best to go to someone who specializes in imported vehicles.
-Whether you’re dealing with a Mini Cooper oil leak or transmission failure, our ASE-certified technicians at Paddock Imports are ready to fix it.
+Whether you’re dealing with a Mini Cooper oil leak or transmission failure, our ASE-certified technicians at Paddock Imports in the Denver, CO area are ready to fix it.
 If you have any concerns, bring your Mini Cooper to Paddock Imports so we can check for issues that may arise from inconsistent maintenance.